 When the data-name-2 form of a subscript is used, data-name-2 may be qualified but not subscripted.
 It must be defined in the Data Division as a numeric integer data item.
 The value of the occurrence number of the subscript is the current value of the data item referred to by data-name-2 optionally incremented (when the + is used) or decremented (when the - is used) by the value of integer-2.
 The value of integer-2 may be zero.
 Note that when the integer-2 option is present, the sum (or difference) of the current value of the data item and integer-2 must be a valid occurrence number.
-The user is responsible for ensuring that the current value of the data item referred to by data-name-2 is appropriate for this use of data-name-2.
+The user is responsible for ensuring that the current value of the data item referred to by data-name-2.
 The value of the data item can be modified by a number of different statements such as the MOVE statement, arithmetic statements, and so forth.